 Dual Fuel Capable - Both Rheem and Carrier offer this feature.
-A dual fuel heat pump is a heat pump that uses refrigeration to produce heating and cooling but when you need back-up heat (as most air source heat pumps require) a gas furnace kicks in and gives you back-up heat.
-Most air source heat pumps are installed with electric heat strips for back-up heat.
+A dual fuel heat pump is a heat pump that uses refrigeration to produce heating and cooling but when you need backup heat (as most air-source heat pumps require) a gas furnace kicks in and gives you backup heat.
+Most air-source heat pumps are installed with electric heat strips for backup heat.

 Cabinet - One on hand you want louvered panels to protect the coils but on the other hand you want to have free access to the coils for cleaning when maintenance time arrives.
 Bother Carrier heat pumps and Rheem heat pumps have louvered panels.

 Decibels - Another consideration is the noise level of the units.
 While both Carrier and Rheem are similar from going through all the documentation and research for this article it seems Rheem put a lot more into engineering a quiet heat pump including a specialized reversing valve.
-Another consideration for this feature are placement of the new heat pump condenser.
+Another consideration for this feature is the placement of the new heat pump condenser.
 Do you spend a lot of time on your patio?
 Or perhaps it is not a good idea to install the new condenser right near a window so it doesn’t bother people when they are sleeping.

-High and Low Pressure Switches - both manufacturers listed this as a feature and it is beneficial to you.
+High and Low-Pressure Switches - both manufacturers listed this as a feature and it is beneficial to you.

 Carrier Versus Rheem Heat Pumps - Warranties

 Never forget to register your new equipment with the manufacturer.
 Some manufacturers offer only a limited amount of time for you to register otherwise they won’t honor any warranty.
-Additionally, we always recommend purchasing an extended parts and labor warranty for your heat pump system.
+Additionally, we always recommend purchasing an extended part and labor warranty for your heat pump system.
 Every customer that I ever served that had an extended PARTS & LABOR warranty were always happy customers.

 Additionally, see reviews including consumer ratings of these systems: